lucasbfernandes/job-worker/docs/README.md

 #### Authorization

-The Job Worker Service will handle authorization using a simple RBAC mechanism.
+Authorization will be handled with a simple RBAC mechanism.
 There will be 4 types of roles, each with a set of permissions associated with it.

 <strong>PS: Stub users will be created as seed data when the Server starts.
 There will be no users CRUD in the initial version.
 Some permissions won't be enforced until then. </strong>